skip to content

 • Members who are on sabbatical leave must seek permission to attend meetings held during their period of leave through the Lead HR Business Partner.

 [1] Exceptionally, permission may be given in certain circumstances for non-professorial members to be appointed.
-If this is considered necessary, advice should be sought from the relevant HR Schools Team.
+If this is considered necessary, advice should be sought from the relevant HR Business Partnering Team.